 |Secured against an asset (eg. car)|

+Car finance for used cars comes in a number of different forms; you've more than one option.
+While it may feel like these are endless, and even a little daunting, there’s actually less than you’d think.
 HP.
 PCP.
-PCH...you almost need an Enigma machine to decode them all.
+PCH... you almost need an Enigma machine to decode them all.
 So what do they all mean?
-And which one is right for you?
+And which one is the right one for you?

 PCP - Personal Contract Purchase